-Assistant Professor of Rhetoric and Composition.
+Assistant Professor of Rhetoric and Composition/Director of Communication Skills.

 PhD (University of Pittsburgh);MA (University of Pittsburgh);BA (University of California at Santa Barbara).

 While our era is characterized as a crisis of attention, David researches attention from a humanities perspective, dealing with questions that the sciences cannot address (e.g. meaning, value, action).
 This research entails delineating the social construction of attention and analyzing how it is rhetorically constructed through media.
 His articles offer case studies of mental modalities created by public phenomena (e.g. culture, technology) mingling with private agencies (e.g. volition, hermeneutics).
 Building upon such case studies, his book project synthesizes a general theory of attention for communication, rhetoric, and media.
 More info: www.David-Landes.com